Cowboys and Dolphins each seek to cement contender status with win on Sunday

 “This is why we spend so much time with our younger players,” he said.
 “Because this is the time of year that young players are playing.
 And it’s the most important time of the year because we’re all fighting for playoff seeds and so forth.
 I think the biggest thing is just to stay after it, stay consistent and lean on your leadership.”

 Dallas right guard Zack Martin is expected to play despite sustaining a left quadriceps bruise in the first half against Buffalo.
-Left tackle Tyron Smith, an eight-time Pro Bowler, has a back injury.
+Left tackle Tyron Smith, an eight-time Pro Bowler, was ruled out after injuring his back against the Bills.

 McCarthy said defensive tackle Johnathan Hankins would be “hard-pressed to go” because of a sprained ankle.
 His absence was felt against the Bills, who gained more yards on the ground than any Cowboys opponent in Dan Quinn’s three seasons as defensive coordinator.